 The internet space is ruled by content, and hence the quote “Content is King”.
-It typically attracts large number of people, which in turn establishes and popularises brands, increases visibility, engagement, and organic and social leads.
+It typically attracts a large number of people, which in turn establishes and popularises brands, increases visibility, engagement, and organic and social leads.
 That is the power of written words.
 No wonder then many unscrupulous entities rob high ranking and lucrative content for their own benefits.
-This form of thievery is also called “Plagiarism” where text based information, graphics, info graphics and ideas are simply copied and passed off as one’s own.
+This form of thievery is also called “Plagiarism” where text-based information, graphics, infographics, and ideas are simply copied and passed off as one’s own.

 Content-theft has turned into an epidemic.
-You need to make sure you protect your rights, rank and revenues generated from these informative literary pieces.
-After all an engaging content demands immense talent, passion, research and labour.
+You need to make sure you protect your rights, rank, and revenues generated from these informative literary pieces.
+After all, an engaging content demands immense talent, passion, research, and labor.

 So how do you know your precious article or product information has been robbed?
 Mentioned below are some of the ways you can find out.

 So what is Copyscape?
-In simple words it is a web application which segregates duplicate content through its intelligent algorithm.
+In simple words, it is a web application which segregates duplicate content through its intelligent algorithm.
 Simply copy some of your content and paste it in Copyscape’s textbox.
-All parallel or plagiarised phrases and sentences will be highlighted in different colours.
+All parallel or plagiarised phrases and sentences will be highlighted in different colors.
 Copyscape allows you to identify online plagiarism for an array of content such as corporate website, ezine, blog, technical journals and marketing literary pieces.
-Copyscape is free to use but carries certain restrictions; in terms of number of results or the list of websites it returns for every query.
+Copyscape is free to use but carries certain restrictions; in terms of the number of results or the list of websites, it returns for every query.